gary-rivera/ruio/README.md

 export default App;
 ```

-Next, add the Ruio toggle button to your UI.
+As long as youre in a development environment the `ruio` toggle icon will render.
 This button allows you to enable or disable the border visualization mode.

-Now, once the toggle button is clicked, you’ll be able to hover over elements in your app and see real-time borders being applied.
+Now, once the toggle button is clicked, you’ll be able to hover over elements in your app's DOM tree and see real-time UI insights being applied.

 ## Configuration

-Ruio is slated for configurative UI soon!
-Check back for options such as:
+Ruio is slated for a configurative UI soon!
+Check back for new customized options such as:

 - Outline UI depth selection.
   - Crawl deeper down the DOM tree
   - Option to crawl up the DOM tree
-  - Both upwards and downwards crawling
+  - Simultaneously crawl the DOM upwards and downwards
 - Color theming
-- Keyboard macros for interactions (+ customization)
+- Keyboard macros for accessibility (+ key binding)

 ### Element Exclusion

-Apply a special `ruio-exclude` class to elements that you don't want to be considered for ruio's UI styling (inclusive).
-Any descendant of a component with the `ruio-exclude` class will also not be considered for ruio styling.
+Applying `ruio-exclude` class to elements that you don't want to be considered for ruio's UI styling (inclusive).
+Any descendant of a component with the `ruio-exclude` class will also be excluded from ruio styling.

 ```html
 <div className="ruio-exclude">